The 12 best places to drink on Cape Cod

 The motto here is “Live, Give, Relax”, which is great advice anywhere, but especially on the Cape.
 Dive into their extensive raw bar, then sink a drink or eight (you’re gonna be there all day).
 The Johnny Quahog’s Favorites are all made with fresh-squeezed juices and served in a 16oz glass.
 That’s a pint, if you’re keeping score.
 Standouts are: Dr. Flynn’s Mai Tai (a secret recipe smuggled from Waikiki), and if yesterday was a bit rough you may want to reach for the Bloody Mary made with elephant garlic-infused vodka and garnished with bacon.
 Also: every Tuesday night is "Kick the Keg" night and you should stop by to help them out.
 Because you're a giver.

 The Beachcomber (address and info)

-A Cape institution for more than 50 years, The Beachcomber (aka "the Comah") overlooks the dunes on Cahoon Hollow Beach, providing a panoramic vista of the good ol’ Atlantic Ocean.
+A Cape institution for more than 50 years, The Beachcomber (aka "the Comah") overlooks the dunes on Cahoon Hollow Beach, providing a panoramic vista of the Atlantic that makes it one of the best beach bars in the country.
 So there’s that (and it’s one of a few "grandfathered" properties allowed to remain within the protected Cape Cod National Seashore -- thanks, JFK!).
 Beach bums gather here throughout the sunny season to imbibe the house specialty Goombay Smash, described only as "rums, juices, and a Myers float" (3 MILLION sold and counting).
 Throw in $4-$5 quality brews like Victory Prima Pils and you're in good (or maybe bad?) shape.
 Don't worry, plenty of fried sea creatures are on hand to keep you going.